-Based upon and following the results of the more extensive clinical study, we will determine what further studies are necessary and whether and when to begin the process of seeking regulatory approval for a confirmatory diagnostic test based upon our CchekÔ technology.
+Based upon and following the results of more extensive clinical studies, we will determine what further studies are necessary and whether and when to begin the process of seeking regulatory approval for a confirmatory diagnostic test based upon our CchekÔ technology.
 One manner of seeking regulatory approval is to have a lab certified to run our cancer tests pursuant to the Clinical Laboratory Improvement Act of 1967 and the Clinical Laboratory Improvement Act of 1988 (collectively, "CLIA").
 Among other things, CLIA requires clinical laboratories that perform diagnostic testing to be certified by the state in which the lab is located, as well as the Center for Medicare and Medicaid Services.
-If we seek regulatory approval pursuant to CLIA, only those laboratories that are certified laboratory to run our diagnostic tests, or we could potentially contract with an existing CLIA certified lab, and seek to have that laboratory certified to run our diagnostic test.
+If we seek regulatory approval pursuant to CLIA, only those laboratories that are certified under CLIA to run our diagnostic tests, or we could be able to process test samples.
+CLIA certification may or may not require additional studies.
+We could seek to establish our own CLIA certified laboratory to run the diagnostic tests, or we could potentially contract with an existing CLIA certified lab and seek to have that laboratory certified to run our diagnostic test.